sbenson09/sbscanner/README.md

 ## Limitations
 * The scanner assumed TCP, and does not support the scanning of UDP ports.
 * The scanner requires URL values, and thus, all scan targets must be prefixed with http(s)://.
-* Testing has been limited to webservers running on localhost via docker.
-Additional testing with remote targets at scale would be desirable, but was avoided for this assignment.
+* Testing against tens of thousands of remote hosts believed to be unfeasible, and thus, testing bulk targets has been simulated via webservers running on localhost via docker.
+Additional testing with remote targets at scale would be highly desirable.
 * Requests that are silently dropped by either the server or WAFs may result in significant slowdowns, as the request must timeout.
 Default timeout is set to 2 seconds.

 ## Dependencies